Nac Mac Feegle

-The Nac Mac Feegle (also sometimes known as Pictsies, Wee Free Men, the Little Men and "Person or Persons Unknown, Believed to be Armed") are a fictional type of fairy folk that appear in Terry Pratchett's Discworld novels Carpe Jugulum, The Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, Snuff, and The Shepherd's Crown.
-At six inches tall, these fairy folks were are seen as occasionally helpful thieves and pests.
+In the fictional world of Terry Pratchett's Discworld series of novels, the Nac Mac Feegle (also sometimes known as Pictsies, Wee Free Men, the Little Men or "Person or Persons Unknown, Believed to be Armed") are a type of fairy folk.
+They appear in the novels Carpe Jugulum, The Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, Snuff, and The Shepherd's Crown.
+At six inches tall, they are seen as occasionally helpful thieves and pests.

-The Nac Mac Feegles' skin is characterized as blue, heavily tattooed and covered with woad.
-All Feegles have red hair and tattoos that identify their clan.
+All Nac Mac Feegles have hair that is red and skin that is heavily tattooed and covered with (blue) woad.
+Their tattoos identify their clan.
 They do not possess wings.
-Their speech is a variation of Scots and Scottish English.
+According to Pratchett, "They speak a mixture of Gaelic, Old Scots, Glaswegian, and gibberish."
 They are strong and resilient.

-In the fictional world of the Feegles, the males are rowdy and spend their time drinking, fighting and stealing.
+The males are rowdy and spend their time drinking, fighting, and stealing.
 They are also very superstitious.